tommoyer/homelab/docs/build-notes.md

 - Installed via [Proxmox Helper Script for Docker LXC](https://community-scripts.github.io/ProxmoxVE/scripts?id=docker&category=Containers+%26+Docker)
 - Dockerfile and configuration managed in the `tt-rss` folder of this repository

+## `smtp-relay`

+The SMTP relay service for relaying emails from the homelab

+- Base OS: Debian 13
+- Container/VM: LXC container via Proxmox